Do you know how to be a good neighbor to the sexually abused?

 The religious person replied, “The one who had mercy on her.”
 Jesus told him, “Go and do likewise.”

-Jesus commands us to be a good neighbor to the one who is hurting.
+Jesus commands us to be a good neighbors to the one who is hurting.

 We can’t be a good neighbor to the sexually abused and survivors of sexual assault if we don’t acknowledge that they exist within our congregations.

 Statistics show that at least one in six women and at least one in ten men are victims of sexual violence in America.
 Some experts contend the real number may be as high as 1 in 3 for women and 1 in 6 for men.
 The question is not whether we have the sexually abused in our midst but whether we will acknowledge their presence and wounds.